-Over the years I’ve become a bigger and bigger fan of horizontal chart patterns in the detriment of the diagonal ones.
-It took some time until I was able to articulate to myself why the former are superior to the latter, but now it’s all crystal clear in my mind.
+Over the years I’ve become a bigger and bigger fan of horizontal chart patterns to the detriment of the diagonal ones.
+It took some time until I was able to articulate to myself why the former is superior to the latter, but now it’s all crystal clear in my mind.

 In books or on various websites, formations like symmetrical triangles, wedges, flags and so on look wonderful.
 Just buy the break-out of the diagonal resistance or support and more than likely you’ll hear the cash register ring.
 Well, in my experience, things are not as easy as they seem.
 I found the failure rate of such patterns to be inordinately high.
 To add insult to injury, in many cases, the price will just go far enough to take out your stop loss, consolidate a little bit, and then move without you in the correctly anticipated direction.

 Nevertheless, some of my biggest winners (risk-return wise) have involved diagonal patterns, a fact which delayed my identifying the issues with them.
 But now, that I’ve carefully gone through a lot of my trades to research this aspect, I can say the following: in the majority of successful past trades involving a diagonal chart pattern, a horizontal pattern was also present.
 Only that for one reason or another, the trigger in those cases was represented by the diagonal formation.

 Below is one of my most perfectly executed trades to date: a pyramid on EUR/USD in January 2013.
 While the most visible and the reason at that time for entering the second pyramid level was the break of the resistance (the first level was entered at the supporting trendline), there are two ‘hidden’ horizontal patterns here.

 You can see in the picture below the double bottom (coinciding with the trendline) and the break out of the consolidation (coinciding with the break of the diagonal resistance)